Conic Formulations of Transport Metrics for Unbalanced Measure Networks and Hypernetworks: Introduction

 \section{Introduction}

 Optimal transport (OT) techniques have emerged as a fundamental tool in applied mathematics~\cite{Villani_2003,santambrogio2015optimal, peyre2019computational}.
 Broadly speaking, OT theory encompasses methods for comparing probability distributions by determining the best way to allocate mass from one distribution to the other, where optimality is measured by a chosen objective function.
 Classical OT is defined in the setting of probability distributions over a fixed metric space, where the objective involves an integral of the metric function.
-The present paper is primarily concerned with the \emph{Gromov-Wasserstein} (GW) variant of OT~\cite{Memoli_2007,F_Memoli_2011}, which allows comparison of distributions defined on distinct metric spaces, by replacing the linear objective of classical OT with a quadratic objective defined in terms of both of the relevant metrics.
-In particular, we focus on a recently introduced extension of GW distance---the \emph{Conic Gromov-Wasserstein distance} (CGW) ---which allows comparisons between general positive measures (i.e., not necessarily probability distributions) on distinct metric spaces~\cite{NEURIPS2021}.
+The present paper is primarily concerned with the \emph{Gromov-Wasserstein} (GW) ~\cite{Memoli_2007,F_Memoli_2011} variant of OT, which allows comparison of distributions defined on distinct metric spaces, by replacing the linear objective of classical OT with a quadratic objective defined in terms of both of the relevant metrics.
+In particular, we focus on a recently introduced extension of the GW distance, namely, the \emph{conic Gromov-Wasserstein distance} (CGW) which allows comparisons between general positive measures (i.e., not necessarily probability distributions) on distinct metric spaces~\cite{NEURIPS2021}.

 In our study of the CGW distance, we provide a new formulation, leading to extensions which enable comparison in more general classes of objects.
-Our formulation allows us to derive theoretical properties of the metric, including a precise characterization of how the classical GW distances arises as a variational limit of CGW distances, and a result which shows that the CGW distance is robust to noise.
+Our formulation allows us to derive theoretical properties of the metric, including a precise characterization of how the classical GW distance arise as a variational limit of CGW distance, and a result which shows that the CGW distance is robust to noise.
 The novel formulation and extension also suggests an efficient numerical scheme for approximating CGW distance.

 With a view toward precisely describing the contributions of this paper, we now briefly discuss some details of the OT framework and its extensions.
-Let $(X,\mathsf{d}_X)$ be a Polish metric space.
+Let $(X,\mathsf{d}_X)$ be a Polish space.
 For $p \in [1,\infty]$, the \emph{$p$-Wasserstein distance} between Borel probability measures $\mu$ and $\nu$ is